Taltal: History

 The history of Taltal begins with the opening of the copper mine "El Cobre" by José Antonio Moreno in 1850 about 20 kilometers north of Taltal.
 This brought miners and prospectors to the area.
 In 1855 Moreno expanded his operations to include Taltal.
 The discovery of copper in 1858 on nearby Mount Cachiyuyal increased pressure on the port, which had to utilize customs officials from Copiapo.
 So Moreno requested official recognition of the port which was granted by decree on 12 July 1858.

 However, the real boom began in 1876 with the opening of nitrate mines, in particular potassium nitrate.
 In 1879, the first nitrates were shipped from the area.
 In 1882 a railway was completed from Cachinal de la Sierra and other nitrate mining sites.
 It was built by the "Taltal Railway Company", a British company, sold to private investors in 1954, and dismantled in 1970 due to the end of nitrate mining.
 At the peak of production in the 1930s, Taltal had a population of over 30,000 and was the third largest nitrate port in Chile.

 On 18 June 1991, following an unusual rainfall event, a series of mudflows devastated part of the city.

 Demographics

 According to the 2002 census of the National Statistics Institute, Taltal had 11,000 inhabitants (6,182 men and 4,918 women).
 Of these, 9,564 (86%) lived in urban areas and 1,536 (14%) in rural areas.
 The population grew by 2.3% (11,148 persons) between the 1992 and 2002 censuses.

+According to data from the 2024 Census, 18.7% of Taltal's population self-identifies as belonging to the Chango indigenous people (2,262 people).
+This makes Taltal the municipality with the largest Chango population in the country.